arthurdysart/ChargeTracker/README.md

 To optimize data input, the Kafka topic is organized into 6 partitions.
 All 3 Spark Streaming workers consume raw measurement data from 2 unique partitions, and execute MapReduce tasks to calculate battery metrics.
 The Cassandra database is distributed across an odd number of nodes to enable majority voting, in the case of network downtime, as part of the gossip protcol:

 ![Node distribution is optimized for parallel tasks](https://s3.amazonaws.com/arthur-dysart-github-media/chargetracker/cluster_design.png)

+ChargeTracker version 1.0 is built on Python 2.7 and processes ca. 2,500 messages per second.

 ## Quick Start
 ChargeTracker is executed on a multi-node cluster.
 Deployment via [Insight Pegasus](https://github.com/InsightDataScience/pegasus) on [AWS Cloud EC2](https://aws.amazon.com/ec2/) is recommended.
 The project documentation includes detailed instructions for [cluster setup](doc/cluster_setup.md) and [manual installation](doc/manual_install.md).